natanmr/SabiM-AI-Tools/README.md

 # Article Analyzer with LLMs

 A Python-based project for analyzing and extracting insights from article metadata and content using Large Language Models (LLMs).
-This tool simplifies tasks like summarization, keyword extraction, sentiment analysis, and topic categorization for academic or professional articles.
+This tool simplifies tasks like summarization, keyword extraction, and topic categorization for academic or professional articles.

 ---